‘So, I hear I’m transphobic’: Dee Snider responds after being dropped by SF Pride

-SAN FRANCISCO (KRON) — Two days after he was pulled from a main stage appearance at this year’s SF Pride Celebration and his song, “We’re Not Gonna Take It,” was canceled as the festival’s unofficial rallying cry, Twisted Sister front man Dee Snider has issued a response.
+SAN FRANCISCO (KRON) – Two days after he was pulled from a main-stage appearance at this year’s Pride Celebration in San Francisco — and after his song, “We’re Not Gonna Take It,” was canceled as the festival’s unofficial rallying cry — Twisted Sister front man Dee Snider has issued a response.

 “I was not aware the Transgender community expects fealty and total agreement with all their beliefs and any variation or deviation is considered ‘transphobic,'” wrote Snider in a Facebook post.

-“So, my lifetime of supporting the Transgender community’s right to identify as they want and honoring whatever changes they may make in how they present themselves to the world isn’t enough?” he continued, in the post which was titled, “So, I hear I’m transphobic.
+“So, my lifetime of supporting the Transgender community’s right to identify as they want and honoring whatever changes they may make in how they present themselves to the world isn’t enough?” he continued, in a post he titled, “So, I hear I’m transphobic.
 Really?”

-Stanley’s post read in part, “With many children who have no real sense of sexuality or sexual experiences caught up in the ‘fun’ of using pronouns and saying what they identify as, some adults mistakenly confuse teaching acceptance with normalizing and encouraging a situation that has been a struggle for those truly affect and have turned it into a sad and dangerous fad.”
+Stanley’s post read, in part: “With many children who have no real sense of sexuality or sexual experiences caught up in the ‘fun’ of using pronouns and saying what they identify as, some adults mistakenly confuse teaching acceptance with normalizing and encouraging a situation that has been a struggle for those truly affected and have turned it into a sad and dangerous fad.”

-The post led some to criticize the Kiss singer of mischaracterizing gender-affirming care as a “game.”
+The post led some to criticize the Kiss singer of mischaracterizing gender-affirming care as a “some sort of game.”

 Snider retweeted Stanley’s remarks, adding, “You know what?
 There was a time where I ‘felt pretty’ too.
 Glad my parents didn’t jump to any rash conclusions.”

-The tweet resulted in Pride dropping Snider from its main stage where he was set to perform his ’80s hard rock anthem, “We’re Not Gonna Take It.”
+The tweet resulted in Pride dropping Snider from its main stage where he was set to perform Twisted Sister’s hard-rock anthem “We’re Not Gonna Take It.”

 “Dee has always been a vocal supporter of LGBTQ+ rights,” said SF Pride in a statement on the matter.
 “However, when we were notified about the tweet in which Dee expressed support for Kiss’s Paul Stanley’s transphobic statement, we were heartbroken and angry.
 The message perpetuated by that tweet casts doubt on young trans people’s ability to self-identify their gender.”